MultiSafepay/docs/content/developer/wrappers/fastcheckout-android/manual.md

 …
 ```

-Remember to comment out or delete this line of code before you release your App.
+Remember to comment out or delete this line of code before you release your app.

 ```java
 …